Louis Jourdan: Post-Selznick

 He returned to Broadway for a short run in 1955, and also that year he made his American TV début as Inspector Beaumont in the TV series Paris Precinct.
-In 1956, he appeared in the film The Swan playing the role of "Dr Nicholas Agi" along with Grace Kelly and Sir Alec Guinness for MGM.
+In 1956, he appeared in the film The Swan playing the role of "Dr Nicholas Agi" along with Grace Kelly and Alec Guinness for MGM.
 This was Kelly's last film, and lost money at the box office.
 More popular was Julie (1956) a thriller where Jourdan tormented Doris Day.

 He returned to France to play the male lead in The Bride Is Much Too Beautiful (1956) with Brigitte Bardot as the lead actress, and Escapade (1957).
 In Britain he appeared in a swashbuckler, Dangerous Exile (1957).

 Jourdan appeared in his biggest hit playing the romantic lead alongside Leslie Caron and Maurice Chevalier in the film version of the novella by Colette, Gigi (1958).
 This film won nine Academy Awards, including Best Picture.
 He enjoyed another hit with The Best of Everything (1959), an all star romance in the vein of Three Coins in the Fountain.
 He also appeared in a variety show on TV, An Evening with Louis Jourdan.
 Jourdan was going to follow it in a remake of Dr Jekyll and Mr Hyde in England for Terence Fisher.
-"It's a terrific change of pace for me," he said.
+"It's a terrific change of pace for me", he said.
 However he did not appear in the final film, The Two Faces of Dr. Jekyll.

 Jourdan co-starred with Frank Sinatra, Chevalier and Shirley MacLaine in the musical Can-Can (1960).
 He travelled to Italy to appear in a peplum film, Amazons of Rome (1961).
 Then it was back to France to star in a version of The Count of Monte Cristo (1961), a massive hit in France.
 Disorder (1962) was an Italian-French comedy, Mathias Sandorf (1963) was based on a novel by Jules Verne.

-For MGM, he made The V.I.P.s (1963), another all star melodrama, and a big hit.
+For MGM, he made The V.I.P.s (1963).

-Jourdan also sang in the Alan Jay Lerner/Barton Lane stage musical, On a Clear Day You Can See Forever (1965), at least during its out-of-town tryout at the Colonial Theatre in Boston.
+Jourdan sang in the Alan Jay Lerner/Barton Lane stage musical, On a Clear Day You Can See Forever (1965), at least during its out-of-town tryout at the Colonial Theatre in Boston.
 He was replaced as leading man by John Cullum before the show reached Broadway.
 He supported Ann-Margret in Made in Paris (1966) for MGM, then returned to Europe: The Sultans (1967), To Commit a Murder (1967), Cervantes (1967).
-To Die in Paris (1968) was a US TV movie and A Flea in Her Ear (1968) a Hollywood financed farce.
+To Die in Paris (1968) was a US TV movie and A Flea in Her Ear (1968), a Hollywood financed farce.

 There were more TV movies: Fear No Evil (1969), Run a Crooked Mile (1970), Ritual of Evil (1970), The Great American Beauty Contest (1973).
-In later years, Jourdan also appeared on television, including 1977's Count Dracula for the BBC and as a murderous food critic in the 1978 Columbo episode "Murder Under Glass".
+In later years, Jourdan also appeared on television, including as Dracula in 1977's Count Dracula for the BBC, and as a murderous food critic in the 1978 Columbo episode "Murder Under Glass".